Merz Akademie

 Merz Akademie is a non-profit university of art, design, and media, located in the Berg Kulturpark of Stuttgart, Germany and was established in 1985.
 Its roots lie in the "Free Academy for Recognition and Design" founded in 1918 by reformist pedagogue Albrecht Leo Merz.
 Under the direction of Markus Merz, University Rector from 1983 to 2016, the facility received state recognition in 1985.
-Martin Fritz took over as Rector from 2016 to October 2020.
-Maren Schmohl has been the director since March 2021.
+Martin Fritz took over as Rector from 2016 to October 2020, with Maren Schmohl leading the school until in 2023, Barbara M. Eggert took over the position of Rector.

 History

 Originally named Freie Akademie für Erkennen und Gestalten (Free Academy for Recognition and Design), Merz Akademie was founded in 1918 by Albrecht Leo Merz to resolve the lack of positive human qualities that emerged from the Machine Age.
 This multi-functional school had a workshop, a kindergarten, and a primary school.
 It has been offering applied arts, architecture and media program since its inception.
 The curriculum combined holistic and Progressivism-based approaches.
 It has a reformist understanding of pedagogy, noting the importance of cultivating the forces of intellect and intuition equally.

 The school closed down during World War II but reopened in 1947.
 Furthermore, the Merz Akademie is now a higher education institution, offering accreditation in the fields of film, video, emerging media and research for Bachelors and master's degree programs.

 In 1985, three years after Markus Merz took over at the academy, Merz Akademie was granted state accreditation by the Ministry of Science and Art as a college of higher education (Fachhochschule).
 Under the management of the Merz Akademie Gemeinnützige, the college GmbH, a non-profit organization, was institutionally accredited by the German Council of Science and Humanities in 2008.
 This was followed by accreditation for the "Design, Art and Media" Bachelor's program, which included specializations in "Film and Video", "New Media" and "Visual Communication", as well as for the "Information Creation in Design, Art, and Media" Master's degree program.

-The university's president, Martin Fritz, who served as president from 1985 to 2016, was assigned to substitute Markus Merz in 2016.